JashanSharma19/Induction2025/README.md

 Both guests shared their experiences and encouraged students to focus on building not just technical skills but also values and vision for the future.

 📍 The program ended with a Vote of Thanks by Dr. K.S.
 Mann, Head of the IT Department, who appreciated everyone’s efforts in making the event successful.

-We welcome our future tech leaders and wish them a bright and fulfilling journey at GNDEC!